SteJaySulli/chromium-headless-pdf/doc/IMAGE_OPTIONS.md

-# PDF Options
+# Image Options

-When requesting a PDF, you can supply the following options (which are analagous to the options in the print dialog of chromium).
+When requesting an image, you can supply the following options.

 ## Supported Options

-* `scale` - A number between 0.1 and 2, this specifies the scaling to use.
-This defaults to 1.
-* `printBackground` - Boolean, defaults to true
-* `margin` - An object consisting of `top`, `bottom`, `left` and `right` integers; the default is to have 0 margin for all.
-* `preferCSSPageSize` - Boolean, defaults to true.
-This will cause any `@page` media rules in your CSS to override the `format`, `width` and `height` options below.
+* `fullPage` - Boolean, whether to capture the entire page's length, or just the size specified by `width` and `height` below
-* `landscape` - Boolean, defaults to `false`.
-Set this to `true` to get a landscape layout.
-* `format` - Paper size format, defaults to `"A4"`.

-## Unsupported options

-The following is a list of options planned for later inclusion in the API, but are not yet supported:

-* `width` - The width of the papaer, overriding the `format` option above
+* `width` - An integer specifying the number of pixels wide the resulting image should be, defaults to 1920
-* `height` - The height of the paper, overriding the `format` option above
+* `height` - An integer specifying the number of pixels high the resulting image should be, defaults to 1080.
+Note that this has no effect if `fullPage` is set to `true`.
+* `omitBackground` - Boolean, whether or not to omit the background.
+Defaults to `false`.
+* `type` - String, must be one of `jpeg`, `png` or `webm`.
+Defaults to `jpeg`.
+* `quality` - Number between 0 and 100, where 0 is the worst and 100 is the best.
+This effects JPEG compression, so it has not effect on `png` or `webm` images

 ## Underlying options structure

-[This page in the puppeteer documentation](https://pptr.dev/api/puppeteer.pdfoptions) details the full range of options available in the underlying software, but note that **only the above supported options are useable** in order to ensure proper validation & security when using the API.
+[This page in the puppeteer documentation](https://pptr.dev/api/puppeteer.screenshotoptions) details the full range of options available in the underlying software, but note that **only the above supported options are useable** in order to ensure proper validation & security when using the API.